dumb0002/kubestellar/environments/dev-env/README.md

  ```

  Its “where predicate” (the locationSelectors array) has one label selector that matches both Location objects created earlier, thus directing the common workload to both edge clusters.

+In response to each EdgePlacement, the edge scheduler will create a corresponding SinglePlacementSlice object.
+These will indicate the following resolutions of the “where” predicates.